rrad0812/mydocs/flask/flask appbuilder/06_ModelViews.md

 ## Extra Views

-F.A.B. as some extra views like ModelView but with different behaviours.
-You can radically change the way a ModelView looks like using various approaches like changing CRUD templates or widgets, CSS, inserting or injecting your own HTML etc, take a look at Templates, Advanced Configuration, Customizing.
+F.A.B. as some extra views like `ModelView` but with different behaviours.
+You can radically change the way a `ModelView` looks like using various approaches like changing CRUD templates or widgets, CSS, inserting or injecting your own HTML etc, take a look at Templates, Advanced Configuration, Customizing.

-Yet the framework brings 3 extra subclasses from BaseCRUDView (ModelView is a subclass of BaseCRUDView, this means that it implements complete CRUD based on models as well as JSON exposure).
+Yet the framework brings 3 extra subclasses from `BaseCRUDView` (`ModelView` is a subclass of `BaseCRUDView`, this means that it implements complete CRUD based on models as well as JSON exposure).
 This views implement alternative CRUD GUI.

-For rendering multiple views (subclasses of BaseModelView) on the same page use MultipleView.
-Using our previous example you could render the Group list and Contact list on the same page, to do it add the following view after the definition of GroupModelView and ContactModelView:
+For rendering multiple views (subclasses of `BaseModelView`) on the same page use `MultipleView`.
+Using our previous example you could render the `Group` list and `Contact` list on the same page, to do it add the following view after the definition of `GroupModelView` and `ContactModelView`:

 First remember to import: